smnorris/modelled_stream_crossings/README.md

 Generate potential locations of road/railway stream crossings and associated structures in British Columbia.

-In addition to generating the intersection points of roads/railways and streams, this tool:
+In addition to generating the intersection points of roads/railways and streams, this tool attempts to:

-- removes duplicate crossings as best as possible
+- remove duplicate crossings
-- identifies crossings that are likely to be bridges/open bottom structures
+- identify crossings that are likely to be bridges/open bottom structures
-- maintains a consistent unique identifier value for each output crossing
+- maintain a consistent unique identifier value (`crossing_id`) for distinct crossing locations

 ## Data sources